MelonKony/millmint/site/factbook/bulletin/elsewhere.md

 * Fundamentally, Vekllei's system is just too unusual, too culturally and geographically specific, too risky, and too imperfect to see much interest in adoption overseas.
 {{</note>}}

-The obvious question is, if the {{<link/vekllei>}} *commons* is so great, why is it only found in Vekllei?
+The obvious question is, if the [[Vekllei]] *commons* is so great, why is it only found in Vekllei?
 The *commons*, as a reminder, is a moniker for Vekllei's domestic, consumer economy that does not use money in ordinary life.
 For most Vekllei people, this is the only economy they actually engage with in a domestic context.
 It is seperate from the industrial economy, through which international trade and most large enterprise is facilitated.

 Since its gradual, staged introduction throughout the 2010s and 2020s, the *commons* has been a radical achievement of postwar Vekllei society.
 Against all expectations, it has produced good outcomes for Vekllei people and continues to do so.
 They rank highly in [productivity](/bulletin/productivity/), happiness, education and overall life satisfaction, and it is has dramatically redetermined the function and mechanics of the economy.